-The Tears of the Arizona
+The Black Tears of the Arizona

 The Brothers of the Arizona

-When the battleship sank to the bottom of the Pearl Harbor, she took with her 23 sets of brothers of the 38 who were stationed aboard.
+Among many tragic facts about the USS Arizona, when the battleship sank to the bottom of the Pearl Harbor, she took with her 23 sets of brothers of the 38 who were stationed aboard.
 Two survivors, the Warriner brothers, had a stroke of luck as Kenneth was at flight school on the 7th of December and Russell suffered recoverable injuries.

 There was also a father-son pairing, neither of whom survived the attack.

 Helped by the efforts of the King of Rock and Roll, Elvis Presley, the USS Arizona Memorial was dedicated on May 30, 1962.
 The veteran and performing artist had the opportunity in 1961 to hold a fundraising concert to provide money for the then-underfunded project.